The ultimate list of locations for photo sessions in and around Nashville, TN.

 Vanderbilt University (Tip: Make sure there isn’t a football game, otherwise the campus might be extremely crowded.)

-Nashville has a plethora of well preserved historic homes and southern plantations that are surrounded by beautiful grounds and/or public parks.
+Nashville has a plethora of well preserved historic, southern homes that are surrounded by beautiful grounds and/or public parks.
 Note: some of these are privately owned, and some can be rented out for private events, so check availability before you plan a session.

 Just south west of Nashville are the quaint cities of Franklin and Thompson’s Station.
 Some of the historic homes listed above are in Franklin, FYI.